 Google Optimize and Google Optimize 360 are part of the Google Marketing Platform.

-Now, let’s look at the six most important benefits of Google Optimize in 2021.
+Now, let’s look at the six most important benefits of Google Optimize.

 Ease of Use